generation-org/jwd-final-project/task-9/README.md

 For this step, we'll go with the second way.
 It's more _explicit_ and clear.

 1. In `js/taskManager.js`, create a `deleteTask` method on the `TaskManager` class.
-It should take one parameter, `taskId`, the id of the task we want deleted.
+It should take one parameter, `taskId`, the id of the task we want to be deleted.
-2. In the `deleteTask` method, create an empty array and store it in a new variable, `newTasks`.
+2. In the `deleteTask` method, create a new variable `newTasks` and set it to an empty array.
-3. Loop over the tasks, in the loop
+3. Loop over the tasks, and for each iteration:
-    - Get the current task in the loop, store it in a variable, `task`.
+    - Get the current task in the loop, store it in a variable `task`.
     - Check if `task.id` is **not** equal to the `taskId` passed as a parameter.
     - If the `task.id` is **not** equal to the `taskId`, push the `task` into the `newTasks` array.
 4. Set `this.tasks` to `newTasks`.

+For each iteration, we make sure that each task being added back into the `this.tasks` array is **not** the task that was deleted.

 ### Step 3: Setting an EventListener to the Delete Button on Tasks